gorrdy/cadr-tools/README.md

 `sudo ./list_apps.sh`

-See status, start, stop, or restart each app indivially (use the name from the list_apps.sh)
+See status, start, stop, or restart each app individually (use the name from the list_apps.sh)

 `sudo ./status.sh bitcoin-mainnet`